leppekja/congress-bill-auto-summaries/README.md

 - replacing digits with #
 - remove XML specific content
 - remove bill number
+- add start and end of sentence tags
 - tokenize words

 Run from the command line with: